Please Join Us For Coffee with Cathy!

 Behaviors such as repetitive rocking, hand flapping, and spinning are typically referred to as “stimming” and typically associated with autism spectrum disorder.
 However, there are many people without autism who “stim” and there are many different stimming behaviors.
 So, how is autism stimming different?
 What if the behaviors are considered inappropriate, dangerous, or self-harming?
 Join us as we share our experiences with raising a child with self-stimulatory behaviors and also take a closer look at our own repetitive behaviors.
 To learn more about self-stimulatory behaviors, or to guide your own discussion, please watch this video:

-Saturday, July 12th at 10:00am - Neurodivergent Adult Panel
+Saturday, July 12th at 10:00am - Adulting on the Spectrum: Panel Discussion Register Here

 Join us as our panelists share how they navigate "adulting" by sharing tips, tricks, and tools to manage life on the spectrum in a neurotypically dictated world.

-Saturday, August 2nd at 10:00am - Executive Functioning 101 Presentation
+Saturday, August 2nd at 10:00am - Executive Functioning 101 Presentation Register Here

 West Allis Library, Constitution Room, 7421 W. National Avenue, West Allis

-Saturday, September 13th at 1:00pm - Personal Safety
+Saturday, September 13th at 10:00am - Coffee with Cathy

 Saturday, October 11th at 10:00am - Coffee with Cathy